chenson399/poppy-sdk/README.md

 #### Authors: Colin Henson, Sydney Awid, Hannah Stent

 ## Abstract
-The Poppy Social Robotics Project utilizes the foundation of the [Poppy Project](https://poppy-project.org/en/) to construct a robot with social capabilities akin to basic human interaction.
-The end goal for the bot is to facilitate social interactions with children on the autism spectrum (ASD).
-The robot will perform tasks that replicate interpersonal communication using facial and speech recognition.
-The robot's head redesign houses the essential, sensory hardware and LCD.
-Therefore, the robot has a simple, friendly face that will emote on the LCD, and speak according to detected emotions using text-matching and randomized response.
-Additionally, the software will activate the servos posing as joints in the body and neck, to make social normative gestures with the face's response to user stimulus.
+The Poppy Social Robotics Project utilizes the foundation of the [Poppy Project](https://poppy-project.org/en/).
+Several changes have been made to the robot for our purposes.
+The AT-12 servos in the neck were replaced with MX28s to keep them consistent with the other servos and for the increased torque load.
+The head was redesigned using solidWorks and was 3D printed.
+This new head houses a LCD display, a speaker, a microphone, and a camera.
+This allows the robot to interact with the world around it.
+A new base was added for stability with a platform to house a Jetson Nano 4GB model.
+This can be used in the future to make the robot a self contained product.
+This code can be used with other poppy robots but the servo controls will need to be changed to work on a new poppy model.

 ## Voice Recognition and Response
 `` Insert just the way to call the entire class to make it work